zakattack9/socket-project/README.md

 ### Need to implement
 - a failure status code must be returned if the named contact is part of an ongoing instant message in the `join` command
 - a failure status code must be returned if the named contact is part of an ongoing instant message in the `exit` command

+### Need to fix
+- inputted commands with string arguments that include spaces are not parsed properly
+  - `create "list 1"` => created in database as `"list`